KhronosGroup/SPIRV-Registry/BUILD.md

 The Asciidoctor toolchain supports many output formats.
 To publish an extension in this repo, generate an HTML specification.

-Most specifications in this repo are built with the Asciidoc toolchain.
-Please refer to the online documentation to install the Asciidoc toolchain.
+Please refer to the online documentation to install the Asciidoctor toolchain.

-Alternatively, Khronos maintains and publishes docker containers with the toolchain installed.
+Khronos maintains and publishes docker containers with the toolchain installed.
-The `khronosgroup/docker-images:asciidoctor-spec` image provides the minimal tooling to convert to HTML.
+The `khronosgroup/docker-images:asciidoctor-spec` image provides the minimal tooling to convert to HTML using asciidoctor.

+Most specifications in this repo were built with the older Asciidoc toolchain rather than Asciidoctor.
+Please refer to the online documentation to install the Asciidoc toolchain if need be.

 A recommended command line to build an HTML specification from Asciidoc source is: